 The main floor of the facility was built as a Town Center to welcome all with food, interactive displays, ongoing activities, hands-on learning labs, events and meeting spaces.
 It includes public gathering spaces and restaurants designed to revitalize the streets around the facility and enrich the campus environment.

 Built by the Best

 Innovative and sustainable design at the heart of the Discovery Building

 Conventional wisdom suggests that buildings with significant amounts of glass, while visually appealing inside and out, have major downsides for heating and cooling – especially in harsh climates.
 The building that houses the twin Wisconsin Institutes for Discovery, however, is a sustainable departure.
 The public Wisconsin Institute for Discovery and the private Morgridge Institute for Research make extensive use of glass in a well-planned environmentally conscious design.

 Read the natural ventilation paper (2.6 MB - .pdf file)

 Integrated Project Delivery

-Learn how the Discovery building team achieved all three capital project goals of the Wisconsin Institutes for Discovery – scope, quality and cost – by taking a new direction in construction project management that, just like the facility itself, is based on collaboration and shared ownership.
+Learn how the project team achieved all three capital project goals of the Discovery Building – scope, quality and cost – by taking a new direction in construction project management that, just like the facility itself, is based on collaboration and shared ownership.
 Download a PDF of the white paper.

-This policy pertains to all visitors of the Wisconsin Institutes for Discovery research space or non-public areas; during regular business hours and for regular business operations.
+This policy pertains to all visitors of the Discovery Building research space or non-public areas; during regular business hours and for regular business operations.